 ^{}Students will not be credited for more than one of the modules for their degree: WTW 264, WTW 286 Theory and solution methods for ordinary differential equations and initial value problems: separable and linear first-order equations, linear equations of higher order, systems of linear equations.
 Application to mathematical models.
 Numerical methods applied to nonlinear systems.
 Qualitative analysis of linear systems.

 Curriculum: Final year

 Minimum credits: 120

-(STK 113,123 or STK 110 & STK 120) and (WST 111 & WST 121) cannot be included in the same curriculum.
+(STK 310 and STK 320) and (WST 311, WST 312, WST 321, WST 322) cannot be included in the same curriculum.
 Choose only one set.

 Elective modules

 Labour law 311 (ABR 311)